eugeneilyin/mORMotBP/README.md

   * `"..\Tools\assetslz" "$(PROJECTDIR)\Assets" "$(PROJECTDIR)\assets.tmp"`
   * `"..\Tools\resedit" -D "$(PROJECTDIR)\Assets.res" rcdata ASSETS "$(PROJECTDIR)\assets.tmp"`
 > Replace `"..\Tools"` to mORMorBP relative or full directory location.
 Also you can add Tools directory to your **PATH** environment veriable and use `assetslz` and `resedit` commands directly.
-3. Add `mORMotBP` to your library path or add `BoilerplateAssets.pas` and `BoilerplateHTTPServer.pas` files into your project
+3. Add `mORMotBP` to your library path or add `BoilerplateAssets.pas`, `BoilerplateHTTPServer.pas` files into your project
 4. Replace `TSQLHttpServer` instance creation with `TBoilerplateHTTPServer`
 5. Load assets to server instance by calling `YourHTTPServerInstance.LoadFromResource('Assets');`